isomerpages/moe-eunoiajc/_culture/House System/House System.md

 #### **House Identities**

-The houses uphold&nbsp;their own distinct&nbsp;identity, including house colours, emblems, flags, mascots and cheers.
+The houses uphold their own distinct identity, including house colours, emblems, flags, mascots and cheers.
 The pioneer cohort of Orientation Group Leaders conceptualised the identities of the five houses.
 The house crests were designed by Kay Yeung (17-I2).

 <table class="tg" style="undefined;table-layout: fixed; width: 520px">
 <colgroup>